chongtzezhao/WindowsApps/MouseDisplayOff/README.md

 # MouseDisplayOff (Autohotkey)
 ## !!
 User Warning !!
 Disclaimer: This application has not been tested on various devices and could cause errors.
 Use at your own risk.
-(This application was inspired by and adapted from Mr Koh's C# variant.
+(This application was inspired by and adapted from Mr Koh's C# vaariant.
 You can check out his code here)

 v 0.1
 First version of app